Saske2201/SVN_Searcher/README.md

 - Authentication fields have been added.
 - The ability to enter the SVN address and search for files by name.

-# SVN_Searcher

-Installation Requirements:
-During the installation of any version of TortoiseSVN (there is no need to update Tortoise itself; simply use the Modify option), ensure that the "Command Line Tools" checkbox is selected, then complete the installation.
-The program itself is part of the Portable series (download and run).